jefejuell/jefejuell.github.io/README.md

 The eyeballs in these eyes will synchronously follow the mouse pointer wherever it moves.

 ### **Usage**
 To view Eyes, download all files into a folder and drag the index.html into a web browser.
+Alternatively, you can click on the link above or go to https://jefejuell.github.io/Eyes

+### **Roadmap of future improvements**
+Additional features will be to have the eyes have additional styling, as well as an event viewer that interacts with users when a certain screen location is reached.

+### **License Information**
+The project is created under the MIT license.

 # PacMen (multiple) Exercise